Essential Grevillea

 David G. Miller Studio, 1/38 Norton Street, Leichhardt

-Entry is by donation with proceeds donated to the Richard Gill School in Muswellbrook, a comprehensive, secular, independent primary school, with a music focus.
+Entry was by donation with proceeds donated to the Richard Gill School in Muswellbrook, a comprehensive, secular, independent primary school, with a music focus.
 School motto: Musica Motuque Floreamus (through music and movement we flourish)